 There are many residential property types in Coconut Grove.
-There are bungalows, old constructions, modern-style homes, large estates, condos, and duplexes.
-The mansions and larger homes are located in secluded areas or gated communities while condos and duplexes are situated in the downtown.
+There are bungalows, old construction homes, contemporary houses, large estates, condos, and duplexes.
+The mansions and larger homes are located in secluded areas or gated communities while condos and duplexes are mostly situated in the downtown area.
 New high-rise properties are near the bay.

 Average Market Pricing

-Median market price of Coconut Grove homes for sale is $698,537.
-Average price per square feet is $532.
+Median market price of Coconut Grove homes for sale is $1.09 million.
+Average price per square feet is $524.

 Common Design, Construction, or Architectural Types

 A Coconut Grove real estate typically features a classical South Florida style.
 This can be described as flat roofs for airflow and shade.
 Old Spanish and Mediterrenean architecture as well as modern styles are the most prominent among residential constructions in the area.

 NBA star LeBron James is just one of the many prominent personalities living in Coconut Grove.
 His opulent estate sits at the tip of Crystal View Court, along the water and across Grove Isle.
 Lebron James’ home features six bedrooms, eight bathrooms, chef’s kitchen, custom theater, guest home, and infinity edge pool.
 Other amenities include a summer kitchen, covered terraces, and its own dock.